|Platform||Website, craigslist, Email|

 Scammers are submitting fake Blockstream job postings to various websites like craigslist.

 These postings lead to unsuspecting job seekers to communications via email with a fake “Adam Back,” who will offer victims a position at the company and direct users to a fake web page (“Interview Room”) to submit a range of sensitive personal information.
 Sometimes these scammers will use domain names that look similar to blockstream.com to fool their victims.
+They may also use a fake google doc form to gather information.

 The goals of the scam are unclear, but we assume that it is designed to steal sensitive identity data, due to the amount of personal information that is requested.
 Attempts to request mnemonic backups may also be made.